Treat Yourself To A Bucket List Experience!

 a.
 Almost any DSLR will do as long as it’s capable of shooting in bursts.

 b.
-Most effective lenses are between 16 and 100mm.
-We think that shooting at ~50mm and ~35mm would be ideal.
+Most effective lenses are between 35 and 85mm.
 Anything shorter or longer than this range is pretty ineffective and won’t produce the best results, especially if you’re a first-timer.

 c.
-Generally speaking fast glass is best and your lens of choice should be capable of opening up to at least f 2.8.
-At the end of blue hour, a faster lens is best.
-Note that fast glass is usually of higher quality and sharper as well.
+Generally speaking “fast glass” is best and your lens of choice should be capable of opening up to at least f 1.8.

 Photographing at night from a helicopter is a completely different matter with it’s own set of parameters.

 a.
 Your DSLR(s) need(s) to handle noise very effectively since you’ll need to shoot at a high ISO…probably around ISO 3200.
 (Don’t worry, noise reduction in Lightroom or other NR programs handle the noise very well…the shots above were taken at IOS 3200.)